jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

 /// Add the current assignment number
 ///
-/// - style (string): style of the number gets passed to typst `numbering` function. default: "1."
 /// -> content
+#let a-nr(
+  /// style of the number gets passed to typst `numbering` function. default: "1."
+  /// -> string
+  style: "1."
-#let a-nr(style: "1.") = context numbering(style, _question_counter.get().first())
+) = context numbering(style, _question_counter.get().first())

 /// Add the current question number
 ///
-/// - style (string): style of the number gets passed to typst `numbering` function. default: "a)"
 /// -> content
+#let q-nr(
+  /// style of the number gets passed to typst `numbering` function. default: "a)"
+  /// -> string
+  style: "a)"
-#let q-nr(style: "a)") = context numbering(style, _question_counter.get().last())
+) = context numbering(style, _question_counter.get().last())

-/// the assignment environment state
+// the assignment environment state
-/// should contain `none` or an `integer` with the current assignment number
+// should contain `none` or an `integer` with the current assignment number
 #let _assignment_env = state("ttt-assignment-state", none)

-/// Starts a new assignment environment.
+// Starts a new assignment environment.
-/// All following questions will be grouped into this assignment until a `end-assignment` statement occurs.
+// All following questions will be grouped into this assignment until a `end-assignment` statement occurs.
 #let new-assignment = {
   _question_counter.step(level: 1)
   context _assignment_env.update(_question_counter.get().first())
 }

-/// Ends the assignment environment.
+// Ends the assignment environment.
-/// All following questions will be treated as stand alone questions.
+// All following questions will be treated as stand alone questions.
 #let end-assignment = _assignment_env.update(none)

-/// Wrapper to check if the assignment environment is active.
+// Wrapper to check if the assignment environment is active.
 #let is-assignment() = {
   _assignment_env.get() != none
 }